Creditors (play): Premieres and historic productions

 Creditors was first performed as part of a triple bill with Strindberg's one-act plays Pariah and The Stronger on 9 March 1889 at the Dagmar Theatre in Copenhagen, under the auspices of his newly formed Scandinavian Experimental Theatre.
 A week later, on 16 March, the production was staged in Malmö.
 Nathalia Larsen played Tekla, Gustav Wied played Adolf, and Hans Riber Hunderup played Gustav.

 A new production was staged at the Swedish Theatre in Stockholm as part of a matinée double-bill with Simoon (a short, 15-minute play), which opened on 25 March 1890.
 Another production was staged at the Vasa Theatre in Stockholm, opening on 9 January 1906.
 Helge Wahlgren, an actor from the Intimate Theatre, toured a production of the play in the Swedish provinces in the autumn of 1909.
 The play was staged in Strelitz as well in the same year.
 In 1910, August Falck staged a production at the Intimate Theatre in Stockholm, which ran for 21 performances.
 As part of the celebrations of Strindberg's 63rd birthday, the play was staged in Helsingborg and Karlskoga.
 The Royal Dramatic Theatre staged it in 1915.

 The play received its German premiere on 22 January 1893 at the Residenz Theatre in Berlin, under the direction of Sigismund Lautenburg.
 Rosa Bertens played Tekla, Rudolf Rittner played Adolf, and Josef Jarno played Gustav.
 It ran for 71 performances.
 At the end of March 1893, the production was invited for a gala performance in Vienna.
 In 1895, the Freie Bühne staged a private performance in Munich.
 In 1898, it was staged at the Schauspielhaus in Munich.
 In 1899, it was produced in Vienna.
 In the autumn of 1906, a production was staged in Altona.
 The play was also staged in Essen in the autumn of 1910.
 Another production was staged in Vienna in 1910 as part of a season of Strindberg's plays that also included Playing with Fire, Easter, and Christina.
 Josef Jarno, who had played Gustav in the Berlin premiere, directed.

-Its French premiere opened on 21 June 1894, in a slightly abridged version at the Théâtre de L'Oeuvre in Paris.
+Its French premiere opened on 21 June 1894, in a slightly abridged version at the Théâtre de l'Œuvre in Paris.
 Lugné-Poe directed and played Adolf.
 In response to the production's success, Strindberg wrote of his "sense of power... that in Paris, the intellectual centre of the world, 500 people are sitting in an auditorium silent as mice, stupid enough to expose their brains to my powers of suggestion."
 Lugné-Poe performed this production in Stockholm in October 1894 as part of his Scandinavian tour.
 Back in Paris, it was repeated at the Cercle St. Simon theatre on 10 December 1894.

 The play was first produced in Britain by the Stage Society at the Prince's Theatre in London, in a translation by Ellie Schleussner, opening on 10 March 1912.
 Miriam Lewis played Tekla, Harcourt Williams played Adolf, and Guy Standing played Gustav.
 It was staged again in London in 1927 and 1952.